atlantajavascript/end-of-year-survey-2015/README.md

 The survey was created out of our desire to:

 * Welcome all members regardless of race, sex, age, skill level, and economic background.
-Be inclusive.
+Be inclusive
+* Help each other level up in our programming skills.
-* Help each other level up and advance in our careers.
+* Help each other advance in our careers.
-* Motivate each other to be more active in practicing our craft and in participating in the community.
+* Motivate each other to be more active in participating in the community.

 ## Next Steps